 Studies for future treatment of periodontal disease

 Research studies to find ways to combat periodontal disease are in full swing.
 Scientists are looking for ways to eradicate the harmful bacteria and preventing it from attacking your gums.
 This will prevent it from seeding the circulatory system.
 In the process, many unique and unexpected sources to combat pathogenic bacteria that cause gingivitis are being brought to light.

 Commercial mouthwashes kill both the good and bad bacteria in your mouth.
 There are studies now testing things such as mouthwash that contains seaweed extract.
 More studies are needed but the phenols found in certain types of seaweeds eradicate bacteria and not others.
-Rather, it maintains a healthy balance of both the good and bad bacteria in the oral cavity, proving to be a better choice.
+These phenols maintain a healthy balance of both the good and bad bacteria in the oral cavity.
 For instance, 57 species of seaweed have been tested against Prevotella intermedia and Porphyromonas gingivalis during one study, and of the 57, seventeen proved to inhibit the growth of both bacteria.

 Learn more about periodontal disease

-Aside from providing expert general and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly-respected academic appointments at the Pankey Institute in Key Biscayne, FL, and the Spear Institute in Scottsdale, AZ, and he is a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
+Aside from providing expert general and cosmetic dentistry services to our community, Dr. James Fondriest also holds highly respected academic appointments at the Pankey Institute and the Spear Institute.
+He is a former Adjunct Associate Professor in the Department of Prosthodontics at the University of Florida Dental School.
 At Lake Forest Dental Arts, Dr. Fondriest combines his impressive array of experience with modern technology and caring, compassionate, and knowledgeable staff.
 We proudly serve patients from the Chicago Metro area and all surrounding communities.
 To schedule your consultation, call our office today at (847) 234-0517.